Year Without a Summer: Description

 These eruptions had built up a substantial amount of atmospheric dust, and thus temperatures fell worldwide as the airborne material blocked sunlight in the stratosphere.
 According to a 2012 analysis by Berkeley Earth, the 1815 Tambora eruption caused a temporary drop in the Earth's average land temperature of about one degree Celsius; smaller temperature drops were recorded from the 1812–1814 eruptions.

 The Earth had already been in a centuries-long period of cooling that began in the 14th century.
 Known today as the Little Ice Age, it had already caused considerable agricultural distress in Europe.
 The eruption of Tambora occurred near the end of the Little Ice Age, exacerbating the background global cooling of the period.

 This period also occurred during the Dalton Minimum, a period of relatively low solar activity from 1790 to 1830.
-May 1816 had the lowest Wolf number (0.1) to date since records on solar activity began.
+May 1816 (part of solar cycle 6) had the lowest Wolf number (0.1) to date since records on solar activity began.
 It is not yet known, however, if and how changes in solar activity affect Earth's climate, and this correlation does not prove that lower solar activity produces global cooling.